AlchlcDvl/RoleIconRecolors/README.md

 `Base` is the folder that changes the icons all the time.\
 `TTBase` is the folder where the icosn in it will only appear when you are the Town Traitor.\
 `VIPBase` is the folder where the icons within in will appear only when you are the VIP.\
-The easter egg folders can have as many icons as needed and will only appear with a small chance to replace the actual icons in the corresponding folders.
+The easter egg folders (`EasterEggs`, `TTEasterEggs` and `VIPEasterEggs`) can have as many icons as needed and will only appear with a small chance to replace the actual icons in the corresponding folders.

 -----------------------